C. S. Pacat

-C. S. Pacat is a bestselling Australian author, best known for the Captive Prince trilogy, published by Penguin Random House in 2015.
+C. S. Pacat is a New York Times and USA Today bestselling Australian author, best known for the Captive Prince trilogy, published by Penguin Random House in 2015.

-Personal life
+Early life

 Pacat was born in Melbourne, Australia, and was educated at the University of Melbourne.
 She lived in several different cities including Perugia where she studied at Perugia University, and Tokyo, where she lived for five years.
 Pacat wrote the Captive Prince trilogy around her day job as a translator while training as a geologist.